 AMSSA is a provincial association that strengthens its member agencies and stakeholders, who serve newcomers and build culturally inclusive communities, with the knowledge, resources and support they need to fulfill their mandates.

 SPPGA and Options Community Services Society have partnered together in a working group of UBC and community partners to host an annual symposium on refugee and migration issues.

 Options is a non-profit society and registered charity dedicated to making a difference.

-SPPGA’s engagement with Global Affairs Canada.
-GAC is as a Co-op employer as part of our MPPGA Arts Co-op Program, and as an employer of our MPPGA graduates, and has acted as a client in the MPPGA program’s Global Policy Project.
+SPPGA engages regularly with Global Affairs Canada.
+GAC is as a Co-op employer as part of our MPPGA Arts Co-op Program, an employer of our MPPGA graduates, and has acted as a client in the MPPGA program’s Global Policy Project.

 GAC is the department in the Government of Canada that manages Canada's diplomatic and consular relations, to encourage the country's international trade, and to lead Canada's international development and humanitarian assistance.